-This quarter, we performed a detailed review of 50 UFIRs filed with FIT during the period October 1, 2004 though January 31, 2005 -- the months for which MPD has reported exceptionally high UFIR completion rates.
-We found that MPD's recent high UFIR completion rates are undercut by the fact that virtually all of the UFIRs returned by officers during this period contained relevant data fields that were incomplete or totally empty.
-For example, more than half of the UFIRs filed between October 1, 2004 and January 31, 2005 were missing a supervisor's signature, indicating that the UFIR had been reviewed and approved.
-Our review of UFIRs this quarter bolstered our consistent findings over the past several quarters that the overall quality of the UFIRs returned by MPD officers, and counted as completed by FIT, is quite poor.
+Last quarter, we performed a detailed review of 50 UFIRs filed with FIT during the period October 1, 2004 though January 31, 2005 -- the months for which MPD has reported exceptionally high UFIR completion rates.
+We found that the high UFIR completion rates reported by MPD in recent months are undercut by the fact that virtually all of the UFIRs returned by officers during this period contained relevant data fields that were incomplete or totally empty.
+For example, more than half of the UFIRs filed between October 1, 2004 and January 31, 2005 were missing a supervisor's signature, which indicates that the UFIR had been reviewed and approved.59 Our review of UFIRs last quarter bolstered our consistent findings over the past several quarters that the overall quality of the UFIRs returned by MPD officers, and counted as completed by FIT, is quite poor.